Haptic technology: Teledildonics

-Neurorehabilitation
+Neurorehabilitation and balance

 For individuals with upper limb motor dysfunction, robotic devices utilizing haptic feedback could be used for neurorehabilitation.
 Robotic devices, such as end-effectors, and both grounded and ungrounded exoskeletons have been designed to assist in restoring control over several muscle groups.
 Haptic feedback applied by these robotic devices helps in the recovery of sensory function due to its more immersive nature.